Progressive Web Apps vs. Native Apps: Determining the mobile strategy that’s right for you

 The future of Progressive Web Apps

-While Apple remains close-lipped about their future plans for additional PWA support (we only know what iOS 13 will bring by manually working through the beta release), we know that PWAs are here to stay.
+While Apple remains close-lipped about their future plans for additional PWA support, we know that PWAs are here to stay.
 Chrome keeps pushing the envelope on what PWAs are capable of doing and consider it a key functionality of their web platform.
 Firefox and Microsoft, while lagging a bit, are also making progress with their support of the standards that make up PWAs.
 At this point going the PWA route as opposed to building native apps still requires careful evaluation, but we see this balance continually shifting towards PWAs over time.

 If you want to stay on the cutting edge of PWA developments we recommend following Maximiliano Firtman, who is one of the leading PWA proponents and has been doing a fantastic job covering Apple’s PWA support.
 He also provides a PWA online course that walks through many of the topics in this post in more detail.
 Google also keeps their PWA developer site up-to-date.
 If you are working on your digital product strategy, also check out our post on how to build a digital product platform for scale.